aaronparker/aaronparker.github.io/_posts/2015-05-15-replicate-2015-folder-redirection-test.md

 So the commands I used for my environment (run on the various VMs used in the test) were:

-<pre class="lang:ps decode:true" title="Create 800 users accounts (200 user accounts per client, with 4 clients)">fsct prepare dc /users 200 /clients CLIENT1,CLIENT2,CLIENT3,CLIENT4 /password Passw0rd</pre>
+Create 800 users accounts (200 user accounts per client, with 4 clients): `fsct prepare dc /users 200 /clients CLIENT1,CLIENT2,CLIENT3,CLIENT4 /password Passw0rd`

-<pre class="lang:ps decode:true " title="Prepare the file server - create user data on the E: partition, using the HomeFolders workload">fsct prepare server /clients CLIENT1,CLIENT2,CLIENT3,CLIENT4 /password Passw0rd /users 200 /domain home.stealthpuppy.com /volumes E: /workload HomeFolders</pre>
+Prepare the file server - create user data on the E: partition, using the HomeFolders workload: `fsct prepare server /clients CLIENT1,CLIENT2,CLIENT3,CLIENT4 /password Passw0rd /users 200 /domain home.stealthpuppy.com /volumes E: /workload HomeFolders`

-<pre class="lang:ps decode:true " title="Prepare the Controller">fsct prepare controller</pre>
+Prepare the Controller: `fsct prepare controller`

-<pre class="lang:ps decode:true " title="Prepare the Client (run per client VM)">fsct prepare client /server fsctserver /password Passw0rd /users 200 /domain home.stealthpuppy.com /server_ip 192.168.0.79</pre>
+Prepare the Client (run per client VM): `fsct prepare client /server fsctserver /password Passw0rd /users 200 /domain home.stealthpuppy.com /server_ip 192.168.0.79`

-<pre class="lang:ps decode:true " title="Run the workload on each client (run per client VM)">fsct run client /controller CNTRLR /server fsctserver /password Passw0rd /domain home.stealthpuppy.com</pre>
+Run the workload on each client (run per client VM): `fsct run client /controller CNTRLR /server fsctserver /password Passw0rd /domain home.stealthpuppy.com`

-<pre class="lang:ps decode:true " title="Start the tests (run on the Controller VM)">fsct run controller /server FILE3 /password Passw0rd /volumes E: /clients CLIENT1,CLIENT2,CLIENT3,CLIENT4 /min_users 50 /max_users 800 /step 50 /duration 720 /workload HomeFolders</pre>
+Start the tests (run on the Controller VM): `fsct run controller /server FILE3 /password Passw0rd /volumes E: /clients CLIENT1,CLIENT2,CLIENT3,CLIENT4 /min_users 50 /max_users 800 /step 50 /duration 720 /workload HomeFolders`

 Each command is run on the respective virtual machine - the FSCT binaries were run from C:\FSCT.

-# uberAgent for Splunk
+## uberAgent for Splunk

 To make it simple to measure logon times, there's only one tool worth using to view metrics and that's of course [uberAgent for Splunk](https://helgeklein.com/uberagent-for-splunk/). uberAgent makes it simple to report on logon times - so all you'll need to do is setup roaming profiles, log onto a machine with the agent installed and view the Logon Duration report.